SlackBuffer/digest_gopl/tgpl/_notes/testing.md

     - `XTestGoFiles` is the list of files that constitute the external test package, `fmt_test`, so these files must import the `fmt` package on order to use it.
 They are only included during testing
 - Sometimes an external test package may need privileged access to the internals of the package under test, if for example a white-box test must live in a separate package to avoid an import cycle.
 In such cases, we use a trick: we add declarations to an in-package `_test.go` file to expose the necessary internals to the external test.
 This file thus offers the test a back door to the package
     - If the source file exists only for this purpose and contains no tests itself, it's often called `export_test.go`
 - The implementation of the `fmt` package needs the functionality of `unicode.IsSpace` as part of `fmt.Scanf`.
-To avoid creating an undesirable dependency, `fmt` does not import the `unicode` pacakge and its large tables of data; instead, it contains a simpler implementation, which it calls `isSpace`
+To avoid creating an undesirable dependency, `fmt` does not import the `unicode` package and its large tables of data; instead, it contains a simpler implementation, which it calls `isSpace`
 - To ensure that the behavior of `fmt.isSpace` and `unicode.IsSpace` do not drift apart, `fmt` contains a test.
 It's an external test, and thus it cannot access `isSpace` directly, so `fmt` opens a back door to it by declaring an exported variable that holds the internal `isSpace` function.
 This is the entirety of the `fmt` package's `export_test.go` file

     ```go